jackgray/spotlight/producers/finance/regsho/README.md

 https://www.otcmarkets.com/market-activity/reg-sho-data

 ### Summary
 While FINRA oversees most OTC trading in the U.S., certain specialized trading platforms like ATSs, ECNs, and international OTC markets may operate under different regulatory frameworks or additional layers of oversight.
-However, these still fall under broader SEC regulations, ensuring that even if FINRA isn't the primary overseer, there are stringent regulatory mechanisms in place.
+They still fall under broader SEC regulations, but it's unclear where they would be published.
+If FINRA only has 3 active trade reporting facilities, and they are all associated with either Nasdaq or NYSE, it would depend on if those markets are reporting back to Nasdaq or NYSE.

 ## ICE (Intercontinental Exchange)